mvakde/mvakde.github.io/blog/index.md

 permalink: /blog/
 title: "Blog"
 ---
-Decided to start blogging
+Decided to start blogging.
+> Todo: Split JEE was easy into 2 blog posts.
+Add Rhabdo incident.
+Add thoughts about recent media - 3body, pantheon, seveneves.
+Add Paris trips (citymapper and stuff)

 ### [JEE was easy](./jee-was-easy) 10th March 2025
-Anecdotes about intelligence
+Anecdotes about intelligence & My experience with JEE

 ### [Chat with a Nobel Laureate](./chat-with-a-nobel-laureate) 10th March 2025
 Reflecting on a chat with the 2016 Nobel Prize Winner J. Michael Kosterlitz